softwaresaved/software-management-plans/README.md

 - `YAML = data/checklist_en.yaml` or `YAML = data/checklist_de.yaml`
 - `YAML_TO_MD = src/yaml_to_markdown_en.py` or `YAML_TO_MD = src/yaml_to_markdown_en.py`

+After you switched the languages in the Makefile make sure to `make clean` before you create the papers.

 If you want to translate the software management plan into your preferred language, do the following:

 1. copy `data/checklist_en.yaml` and `src/yaml_to_markdown_en.py` to the same folder